 If the rest of the face disappears behind the pumpkin, select the pumpkin and click Arrange –> Send to back from the top menu.
 Repeat the slice procedure for the other eye, the nose, and the mouth.

 What’s a jack-o’-lantern smile without teeth?
 You can make teeth out of rectangles or pointed teeth out of the diamond or triangle shapes.
 I used a square modified into a rectangle.

 Click the Shapes icon and select Square.
 Unlock, resize and reshape the square then position it over the mouth.
 You may want to rotate is as well until it looks like a tooth.
 Copy/paste the tooth.
 Move the copy to another part of the mouth.
 Rotate it if necessary.
 Lastly, hold down the shift key and select both teeth and the pumpkin.
 At the bottom of the layers panel, click Weld.

 Here are two other examples of jack-o’-lanterns I made using only shapes.

-You can download a finished version of the jack-o’-lantern I made in this tutorial from our Resource Library.
-If you want more jack-o’-lanterns to use for your Cricut projects, we also have a set of pumpkins, jack-o’-lanterns and text listed in our Etsy shop!
+If you want more jack-o’-lanterns to use for your Cricut projects, we have a set of pumpkins, jack-o’-lanterns and text listed in our Etsy shop!
 The set includes 10 jack-o’-lanterns with faces, 10 pumpkin shapes, and Halloween lettering.
 They come as both SVG files and transparent PNG’s.
 These are great for Halloween projects.
 Click HERE to access the listing.

 Here’s an example of what comes in the jack-o’-lanterns and pumpkins set.